tristandijkstra/SmallObjectTracking/README.md

 # Small Space Object Tracking
 Space Debris Radar Tracking Capabilities assessment | Microsat Engineering project

+## Important notebooks
+Files relevant to the analysis section is found in graphs.ipynb and momographs.ipynb.

+An additional Gradient Boosting and Random Forest test was done in basicML.ipynb.
+This direction was ultimately not pursued in the final report.

 ## Original Work
 The core functioning of this software was developed in collaboration with another team.
 The original repository can be found here: https://github.com/tristandijkstra/SpaceDebrisTracking